Lebanon

 Source: Canada

-Plain English: Caution to Canadian operators in the OLBB/Beirut FIR due to potential risk from military activity.
+Plain English: Canadian operators should not enter the OLBB/Beirut FIR due to potential risk from military activity.

-Canadian Air Operators and owners of aircraft registered in Canada are advised to take all potential risk information into account in their risk assessment and routing decisions within FIR Beirut (OLBB).
-Potential risk from anti-aviation weaponry and military operations.
+SECURITY HAZARDOUS SITUATION IN LEBANON.
+Canadian Air Operators and owners of aircraft registered in Canada are recommended not to enter FIR Beirut (OLBB).
+Potential risk to aviation from military activity.

 Source: USA